ess-dmsc/nexus-constructor/DeveloperNotes.md

 ## QML Validators

-The `LabeledTextField` is used throughout the QML to allow for user input.
-These make use of Validators that prevent a user from entering invalid input.
-The Validators are contained in the `validators.py` file and are tested in `test_validators.py`

-Custom Validators can be created by extending the `QValidator` class and creating a set of checks for user input that may return the following values:
+The input given to a `LabeledTextField` can be checked before it is accepted by using custom Python _Validators_.
+We define our Validator classes in `validators.py` and place their tests tested in `test_validators.py`  A Validator may return one of the following three inputs to inform QML if the input should be accepted:
 - `Acceptable`
 - `Intermediate`
 - `Invalid`

+An explanation of when to use these different return values can be found [here](https://doc.qt.io/qt-5/qvalidator.html).

 ### Creating Custom Validators

-The Python code for a Validator must be placed in `validator.py`.
 The example below shows what a custom validator might look like.
+All Validators must implement a `validate` function where the first argument is the input provided by the user.

 ```python
 class MyCustomValidator(QValidator):